open/close all folders

 - In the Betty Boop cartoon "I'll Be Glad When You're Dead You Rascal You", which was scored by Louis Armstrong and his band, a scene of a cannibal stirring a boiling bot fades to a live-action scene of a drummer in Armstrong's band before fading back to the animation.

-- In the Silly Symphony short "Three Little Wolves", the three wolves are imitating the three pigs dancing and singing "Who's Afraid of the Big Bad Wolf", followed by the scene dissolving to the two giddy pigs dancing the same way.
+- In the Silly Symphonies short "Three Little Wolves", the three wolves are imitating the three pigs dancing and singing "Who's Afraid of the Big Bad Wolf", followed by the scene dissolving to the two giddy pigs dancing the same way.